 Villa Asta is less than 10 minutes’ walk from Batubelig Beach on Bali’s south-western coast.
-Seminyak, with its wide choice of internationally-renowned restaurants including Metis, Sardine, Sarong, La Lucciola and Ku De Ta is a short drive away, as is the Finns Recreation Club where guests enjoy complimentary membership.
+Seminyak, with its wide choice of internationally-renowned restaurants including Metis, Sardine, Sarong, and La Lucciola is a short drive away, as is the Finns Recreation Club where guests enjoy complimentary membership.

 - Batubelig Beach

 - 1.70 km

 Things to Do

 Villa Asta’s manager will have a wealth of information about nearby places of interest and will help arrange transport and make any bookings required.
 Do also ask the staff about the local area.
 Many of them live nearby and will be able to give an interesting insight into some of the fascinating aspects of Bali life.

 In the meantime, here is a taste of the many and varied activities on offer within reach of the villa.

 It's possible to walk the sands of Seminyak's Petitenget beach all the way to Kuta in the south, or north to Canggu.
 The beach is more popular with locals than tourists (not safe for swimming in most sections), but is a great spot for building sandcastles or to watch the sunset as you sip a cocktail from one of the many beachside bars.

 Sports enthusiasts should head to Bali’s prestigious Finns Recreation Club, with its state-of-the-art gym and tennis, squash courts, 25-metre swimming pool, multi-purpose hall for basketball and badminton and a myriad of other attractions for all ages .
 Round off your workout with some fine international dining, then stock up on gourmet goodies at the nearby Canggu Deli.
 Villa Asta provides daily membership access for ten guests.